The Most Important Security Vulnerabilities in Web Applications: OWASP Top Ten

 Injection

-Injection has been one of the most important security vulnerabilities for decades.
-Many major corporate data leaks in the past were based on SQL injections.
-An injection involves abusing a regular user-controlled data transfer to gain access to the database.
-An injection vulnerability occurs when data submitted by a user is not validated by the system.
-Attack points are detected and closed within the scope of a code analysis.
+Injection has been one of the most critical security vulnerabilities for decades.
+Many major corporate data breaches in the past were caused by SQL injections.
+In an injection attack, a regular user-controlled data submission is exploited to gain unauthorized access to the database.
+An injection vulnerability arises when user-submitted data is not properly validated by the system.
+These attack vectors can be identified and remediated through code analysis.

-At number 2 on the OWASP top 10 biggest security vulnerabilities, is the gateway itself.
-A flawed authentication system allows attackers to gain access to the system through the front door.
-A typical mistake, for example, is not using two-factor authentication.
-If this additional barrier is missing, the system is only as secure as the access data of the most negligent user.
-If systems for generating user names are also used (e.g. name.vorname@unternehmen.de ), attackers can guess passwords by brute force attack.
+At number 2 on the OWASP Top 10 is the gateway itself.
+A flawed authentication system allows attackers to gain access through the front door.
+A typical mistake is the absence of two-factor authentication.
+Without this additional barrier, the system is only as secure as the credentials of its most careless user.
+If predictable username patterns are also in use (e.g., [email protected]), attackers can guess passwords through brute-force attacks.

 Sensitive Data